MeanyLodge/History/docs/Norm-Vigus.md

 #### 1987

 Remote Meany Ski Hut boasts a bountiful winter 1987.
-With a very active PR Committee led by Norm Vigus. [[History-Reports]] The lodge attracted an average of 75 per weekend.
+With a very active PR Committee led by Norm Vigus.<sup>[hr][]</sup> The lodge attracted an average of 75 per weekend.
 [Ski School](Ski-School) lessons kept the lodge filled on the weekends with poor snow conditions.

 #### late 1990s

 I signed on as an instructor in I think the late 90's.

+[hr]: History-Reports
 [ma79]: Mountaineer-Annual#1979